syl20bnr/spacemacs-elpa-mirror/melpa/zones-readme.txt

 (@* "Keys")
  ** Keys **

- Most of the commands that manipulate izones are bound on keymap `narrow-map'.
+ Many of the commands that manipulate izones are bound on keymap `narrow-map'.
 They are available on prefix key `C-x n', along with the narrowing/widening keys `C-x n d', `C-x n n', `C-x n p', and `C-x n w':